Ahead of the Curve book jacket

 Figure 13-03

-Because of the inverse relationship between interest rates and stocks’ price-earnings ratios, rising interest rates from 1960 to 1982 contributed to a compound annual appreciation of only 2.9% in the S&P 500 Index.
-Conversely, falling interest rates from 1982 to 2003 were a major long-term stimulus to the stock market, helping produce compound annual growth in the S&P 500 of 10.5%.
-Note that bear markets from 1960 to 1982 were more frequent and longer, whereas from 1982 to 2003 they were less frequent and shorter in duration.
+Because of the inverse relationship between interest rates and stocks’ price-earnings ratios, rising interest rates from 1960 to 1982 contributed to a compound annual appreciation of only 2.9% in the S&P 500 Index over this 22-year period.
+Conversely, falling interest rates from 1982 to 2003 were a major long-term stimulus to the stock market, helping produce compound annual growth in the S&P 500 of 10.5% over 21 years.
+Note that bear markets from 1960 to 1982, with rising interest rates, were more frequent and longer, whereas from 1982 to 2003, with falling interest rates, bear markets were less frequent and shorter in duration.

 Source: 10yr yield on treasury securities: Federal Reserve